-Part 1.
-How to Install Spotify Client on Linux
+Way 1.
+How to Play Spotify Music on Linux by Installing Spotify Client on Linux

-Although there is no supported Spotify desktop app to work well on Linux development machines, you can still find two ways to install Spotify for Linux, which come from Spotify's engineers who love to listen to Spotify music on Linux.
-Now, just try the Snap or Deb package to install Spotify with ease.
+Although there is no supported Spotify desktop app for Linux, you can still find two ways to install Spotify on Linux.
+These two ways come from Spotify's engineers who love to listen to Spotify music on Linux.
+Now, just learn how to install Spotify Linux app with them with ease.